Carlysej89/shopularproject/src/README.md

 physical changes.

 To start you would need to set up your git repository and create your HTML.
 Apply your script tags and link tags to you HTML.
+You will want to create the module and the controller both by starting with 'iife'.

+update:

+on this this update to the homework I had to allow the owner to be able to add new items and sort them by price.
+I also had to make sure the inputs in the text boxes were required or they would show an error by having a red outline.